salimimrane/Account-and-client-management/README.md

 # Account-and-client-management

 This is dedicated to a micro-service called ACM.
+Here we define a microservice that manage all the information about the account and also the client. we